PietroCiaccio/ExchangeMigration/README.md

 **For mail enabled objects**

-This is the same as for mailbox enabled objecst except that the source is always the primary and the target is always the secondary.
+This is the same as for mailbox enabled objects except that the source is always the primary and the target is always the secondary.

+### Other Concepts

+**Activities**

+EM performs two activities.
+These are as follows -

+- Migrate
+- GALSync

+**Migrate**

+This is where EM will migrate mail data and settings from the source to the target.

+**GALSync**

+This is where EM will create an object in the target ExchOrg but it is only created to support coexistence between the two Exchange Organizations.
+The settings migrated will be limited and only used for GAL synchronization purposes.
+Objects configured this way are not intended to be fully migrated.